GregorR/upfs/README.md

 ```
 # mkdir /mnt/home_s
-# mount -t vfat -o check=s,uid=0,gid=0,umask=077 /dev/sdb1 /mnt/home_s
+# mount -t vfat -o check=s,shortname=winnt,uid=0,gid=0,umask=077 /dev/sdb1 /mnt/home_s
 # mount -t upfs /mnt/home_p:/mnt/home_s /home
 ```

-Note in particular that for FAT, `check=s` is very important, to make the case sensitivity of the store and permissions directories the same.
+Note in particular that for FAT, `check=s,shortname=winnt` is very important, to make the case sensitivity of the store and permissions directories the same.
 If the permissions directory is case sensitive and the store directory is case insensitive, the permissions are bypassable, so be careful!

 When `upfs` is used directly, instead of through `mount.upfs`, you likely want